Attic Damage? Torn or soiled insulation? Contact Us for professional assistance!

 Attic Restoration, Attic Repair & Chimney Repair Services

-Nuisance wildlife in your attic can create problems many homeowners never think of.
-These animals can carry ectoparasites like bat bugs, mites, ticks and fleas, just to name a few.
+Wildlife in your attic can cause problems many homeowners never think of.
+These animals can carry ectoparasites like bat bugs, mites, ticks, and fleas, just to name a few.
 Mice and bats are notorious for bringing these pests in.

-Ask our Wildlife Management Specialists to inspect your attic and treat for these critters, after your problem species has been removed.
-If you are worried about pesticides being used in your home, just ask for our Eco-Wise brand of botanical pest control products so you can feel confident about the control products being used under your roof.
+Ask our Wildlife Management Specialists to inspect your attic and treat for these critters after your problem species has been removed.

-Another common issue people often overlook is the waste animals leave behind.
+Another common issue is the waste animals leave behind.
 Raccoons are known for using one spot in your attic as a latrine, while using another part as their living area.
 This can lead to matted attic insulation, which can reduce the efficiency of your home's heating and cooling systems.
-It can also lead to stained ceilings and unnecessary odors.
+It can also lead to stained ceilings and odors.

 Let our attic restoration professionals remove that soiled insulation and replace it with your choice of insulation products.
-Our specialists can work with most major insurance companies to get your attic up to snuff in no time.
-From gutter protection, attic fan vent guards, roof vent guards, gable vent closures and soffit vent repairs, our team can do it all.
+Our specialists can work with most major insurance companies to get your attic up to code in no time.
+From gutter protection, attic fan vent guards, roof vent guards, gable vent closures, and soffit vent repairs, our team can do it all.

 Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair.
 For all of your attic and chimney repair needs, contact Critter Control of Ann Arbor.

 When thinking about this project, you’ll be wondering which choice is the best insulation for your attic.
 There are many options that the experts at Critter Control of Ann Arbor will review with you.
 Each type of insulation has its benefits and drawbacks.
 The most common insulation types include:

 - Loose-fill Fiberglass Insulation